 Norway's retail trade grew 0.9 percent from a month earlier in November 2021, unchanged from a downwardly revised figure in the previous month.
 It was the third straight month of increase in retail trade, due mainly to higher sales in furniture and electronics.
 By contrast, sales in grocery stores and stores selling sporting equipment declined.
 The pandemic and regulations imposed to limit infections have contributed to Norwegians changing their consumption pattern in the direction of spending less on services, and more on retail goods.
 On a yearly basis, retail sales dropped by 4.4 percent in November, following a 3.3 percent fall in October. source: Statistics Norway

-Retail Sales MoM in Norway averaged 0.16 percent from 1979 until 2020, reaching an all time high of 15.40 percent in January of 1989 and a record low of -9 percent in February of 1987.
+Retail Sales MoM in Norway averaged 0.16 percent from 1979 until 2021, reaching an all time high of 15.40 percent in January of 1989 and a record low of -9 percent in February of 1987.
 This page provides - Norway Retail Sales MoM - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Norway Retail Sales MoM - data, historical chart, forecasts and calendar of releases - was last updated on September of 2020. source: Statistics Norway
+Norway Retail Sales MoM - data, historical chart, forecasts and calendar of releases - was last updated on January of 2022.

-Retail Sales MoM in Norway is expected to be -2.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Retail Sales MoM in Norway to stand at 0.50 in 12 months time.
-In the long-term, the Norway Retail Sales MoM is projected to trend around 0.60 percent in 2021 and 0.50 percent in 2022, according to our econometric models.
+Retail Sales MoM in Norway is expected to be 1.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Norway Retail Sales MoM is projected to trend around 0.80 percent in 2022 and 0.50 percent in 2023, according to our econometric models.